Countly/countly-sdk-documentation/windows/next.md

   To set the picture correctly, only URL of the picture should be provided
 </p>
 <p>Here are examples about RecordUserProperties method.</p>
-<pre><code class="csharp">// minimal call to the RecordUserProperties, this fallbacks to internal device id and app key
+<pre><code class="csharp">// minimal call to the RecordUserProperties, this fallbacks to internal app key
 var userProperties = new Dictionary&lt;string, object&gt;(){
    {"name", "John"},
    {"username", "Dohn"},